mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 ### Listening for other events

-There are many different events fired by a button element.
+There are many different events that can be fired by a button element.
 Let's experiment.

 First, make a local copy of [random-color-eventhandlerproperty.html](https://github.com/mdn/learning-area/blob/master/javascript/building-blocks/events/random-color-eventhandlerproperty.html), and open it in your browser.
 It's just a copy of the simple random color example we've played with already.
 Now try changing `click` to the following different values in turn, and observing the results in the example: